 You can control the device registration behavior of your current devices by configuring the following client setting: Automatically register new Windows 10 domain joined devices with Azure Active Directory.

 To configure the client setting:

-Open Configuration Manager, and then go to Cloud Services.
+Open Configuration Manager, select Administration, and then go to Client Settings.

 Under Device Settings, select one of the following settings for Automatically register new Windows 10 domain joined devices with Azure Active Directory: